Instant Pot Pork Stew

 • Add bay leaves and season with salt and pepper.

-• Cover and lock the lid, point the valve to seal.
+• Cover and lock the lid, and point the valve to seal.

-• Select manual Pressure cook for 20 minutes on High.
-Followed by a 10 minutes Natural Pressure Release, after which release manually the remaining pressure.
+• Select Manual Pressure Cook for 20 minutes on High.
+This is followed by a 10-minute Natural Pressure Release, after which you release the remaining pressure manually.

-• Carefully remove the lid and taste and adjust for salt and pepper.
+• Carefully remove the lid, taste it, and adjust it for salt and pepper.

-• Select Saute om Medium, simmer the stew, and add the peas, stir.
+• Select Saute on Medium, simmer the stew, add the peas, and stir.

 • If you prefer the stew to be thicker, either mash some of the potatoes or add the cornstarch mix.

-• To add the cornstarch slurry, mix cornstarch and water in a small bowl until fully combined.
+• Mix cornstarch and water in a small bowl until thoroughly combined to add the cornstarch slurry.

-• While on Saute on Medium, add the mixture to the pot, stir and simmer for 3-5 minutes or until thickened.
+• While sauteing on Medium, add the mixture to the pot, stir, and simmer for 3-5 minutes or until thickened.

-• Cancel Saute function and turn off the Instant Pot.
+• Cancel the Saute function and turn off the Instant Pot.

 • Garnish with chopped parsley and serve.